-Speaking of goals, ask yourself why you want to be a freelance graphic designer in the first place.
-If you are really looking for success then you should be so motivated that procrastination is the last thing on your mind.
+Speaking of goals, ask yourself why you started freelancing in the first place.
+If you are really looking for success, then procrastination should be the last thing on your mind.
 Otherwise, perhaps it’s time to rethink your goals and decide whether freelancing is really right for you.

-By following the tips above, you should be able to better manage your time and outcomes.
-No one has ever procrastinate their way to success and you are no exception — so get back to work right now!
+By following the tips above you should be able to better manage your time and outcomes.
+No one has ever procrastinated their way to success and you are no exception — so get back to work right now!